moritonal/CodingWithTom/tutorials/Vue_Tutorial.md

 Each Vue component can have `data` fields which describe the various information it has.

-This is often contextual to the component you're building, if you're producing a component that wraps a Map's functionality, it would probably store something like Lat/Long.
+This is often contextual to the component you're building, if you're producing a component that wraps a Map's functionality, it would probably store something like Lat and Long values.

 Add a field called `message` with a text value of whatever you like to `MyFirstComponent`'s data.
 There will be no output for this step, so just confirm it doesn't show an error and continue.